Upgrading Cloudera Data EngineeringPDF version

 Before the backup starts, if the Airflow DAG catchup options are enabled, disable them manually.

-2. By default, the restored service receives the name and ID of the original backed-up service.
-To ensure that the backup does not fail due to name and ID conflicts, perform either of these options:
+2. By default, the restored Cloudera Data Engineering service is assigned the name of the original backed-up service, and a new service ID is generated.
+To prevent backup failure due to naming conflicts, choose one of the following options:

-1. Delete the original service, which failed to upgrade during upgrading CDE.
+1. Delete the original service that failed to upgrade during the Cloudera Data Engineering upgrade.

-2. Rename the service and assign a new ID to it using the --service-id and --service-name options.
+2. Rename the service using the --service-name option.

 1. Restore the service from the backup.